alefbee/popcorn-archives/README.md

 **Step 3: Remove the User Data**
 Using the path you found in Step 1, manually delete the application's data directory. **This action is irreversible.**

+## 🤝 Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+For more detailed information, please see our **[Contributing Guide](CONTRIBUTING.md)**.

+*(Don't forget to give the project a star!
+Thanks again!)*

 ## About This Project